 An optional motor tour is available to cars registered in Sunday’s Concours d’Elegance as well as the Show & Glow Paddock

-This year’s motor tour will take us to Frank Lloyd Wright’s Wingspread in Racine and then to Meadowbrook Country Club for a prepaid repast.
+This year’s motor tour will take us to Frank Lloyd Wright’s Wingspread in Wind Point (Racine) and then to Racine Country Club for a prepaid repast.

-After our visit to Wingspread, we will continue to Meadowbrook Country Club where we will hobnob in a private room overlooking the golf course and enjoy a 2-meat buffet with included soft drink or coffee.
+After our visit to Wingspread, we will continue to Racine Country Club where we will be able to hobnob while enjoying a buffet with included soft drink or coffee.
 Cash bar available.

-We will guide you back to Veterans Park by essentially the route we drove out or you may opt to return to Milwaukee via I-94 unescorted.
-We intend to be back at Veterans Park by 2 p.m.
+We will guide you back to Veterans Park by essentially the route we drove out or you may choose to return to Milwaukee, such as via I-94, unescorted.
+We intend to be back at Veterans Park by 2:30 p.m.

 Finally, for concours cars, tour participation will be an award tie breaker.
 In the event two cars have the same score in show judging, your participation in tour will give you nod for the class award.
 All tour cars will receive a participant ribbon and concours cars should plan to display ribbon on car on Sunday.